GiuseppePerugia/Green-Coding-Escape-Room-Challenge-Event-FY25/README.md

 <img width="1735" height="388" alt="image" src="https://github.com/user-attachments/assets/e5aa1c5f-d380-4315-b2f5-7edc97fc2fec" />

+*Note: The Leaderboard has a cache time of 10 minutes, so it will refresh automatically every 10 minutes.
+If you don't see your attempt right away, please give it time to refresh.*

 You can keep try to improve the algorithm of any room, this will improve your position in the Leaderboard!

-If you finish all the rooms... congratulation for escaping!
+If you finish all the rooms... congratulation for escaping and completing the challenge!

 ## Winning the Competition